"It's about time, human."

 *Can wear some BJD stuff

-I always hate is wrapping up part at the end, because I always feel like I'm delivering a commercial.
+I always hate this wrap-up part at the end, because I always feel like I'm delivering a commercial.
 Most of the dolls I bring home I end up liking, and Cami is no exception.
-I'm unsure however which one I like better.
+However, I'm unsure which one I like better.
 All-Star has a striking color palette with her pale blonde hair, gray eyes, and candy apple red lips, while Perfect Morning has that gorgeous red hair and softer makeup that keeps her from looking too garish.
 I like All-Star's outfit better, but Perfect Morning has better posing.
 Neither doll has the inset eyes that tended to make Cami look stoned; I think it's very odd that when Cami has inset eyes she looks not-so-great, but when Ellowyne Wilde has inset eyes she looks fabulous.
 Maybe it's because Ellowyne has bigger eyes than Cami does.
 Anyway, my two dolls break about even until we get to hair.
 I've made it clear that I love Perfect Morning's flaming tresses, but I also love how All-Star can switch wigs if I so choose, thus making it easier to wear certain fashions like the hoodies I showed above.
 It's a tough call, and I don't guess it matters much which one I like better.
 These are both nice dolls, and I think it's a shame that Tonner dropped the line.
 But...if I know Tonner like I think I do, then I think the crew will produce something equally great in the future, maybe even better.
 And I have a sneaking suspicion that the versatile Cami face will be popping up from time to time...or at least I hope it will!